Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 ### 2024-01-08 - Almost done with fileman funcs
 i completed all of the fileman funcs other than recursive `size()` started to think about server side of handling terminal input

+### 2024-01-09 - Fileman + Server
+added ability to test input from user (client) in server.c waiting for terminal part to be complete so args are actually properly handled started thinking about how to transfer the files between server and client